-Re/Max co-founders David and Gail Liniger (in front) and CEO Margaret Kelly (back, in red) celebrate Re/Max's debut on the NYSE.
+Re/Max co-founders David and Gail Liniger (front) and CEO Margaret Kelly (back, in red) celebrate Re/Max's October, 2013 debut on the New York Stock Exchange.
 Photo credit: NYSE.

 “We looked at it for a number of years but the timing just wasn’t right for it and now the timing’s perfect,” Re/Max CEO Margaret Kelly told CNBC.
 Kelly, who has been CEO since 2005, said that the combination of the housing recovery and the strengthening economy made now the right time to take the 40-year-old company public.

 When asked about how to think about Re/Max going forward, Kelly said, “We are a franchisor who happens to be in the real estate business.”
 Out of the 6,300 offices affiliated with the firm worldwide, only 20 are company-owned, she said.